DRA3V50/Python_Projects/README.md

   This Python script acts like a mini SOC analyst.
 It creates event data, finds unusual activity, and uses color to show severity levels LOW, MEDIUM, HIGH, and CRITICAL.
 The script prints a simple report so you can quickly see patterns and anomalies.

 - **Access_Audit_Management_System.py**
    This script uses a Resident Evil theme to simulate access log management, including viewing, editing, and deleting records.
 It emphasizes data auditing, record tracking, and analytical practices, demonstrating skills relevant to entry-level data analyst and blue team roles.
+Requires PIP installations of packages termcolor, tabulate, and colorama.
 ---

 ## Setup and Usage